CKJS-FM

+CKJS (92.7 MHz) is a Canadian FM radio station in Winnipeg, Manitoba.
+It shares studios and offices with its sister stations CFJL-FM and CHWE-FM in Polo Park.
+It is the only multilingual radio station in Manitoba.
+It broadcasts in more than 20 languages: Bulgarian, Chinese, Filipino, German, Hindi, Hungarian, Irish, Hebrew, Polish, Portuguese, Punjabi, Spanish, Ukrainian and Vietnamese.
+It also broadcasts blocks of Christian radio programming on weekdays and Sundays.

-CKJS is a multilingual radio station which operates at 92.7 FM.
-The station broadcasts from Polo Park in Winnipeg, Manitoba with sister stations CFJL-FM and CHWE-FM, while its transmitter is located at Duff Roblin Provincial Park just south of Winnipeg.
+CKJS has an effective radiated power (ERP) of 19,682 watts (35,000 watts maximum).
+The transmitter is in Duff Roblin Provincial Park just south of Winnipeg.

-The station is the only multilingual radio station in Manitoba serving more than twenty different ethnic groups.

 History

+810 AM

-The station was founded in 1974 by Casimir Stanczykowski; CKJS was the second station to be established by Stanczykowski, behind Montreal's multicultural station CFMB.
+The plan for a multilingual AM radio station in Winnipeg was started in 1974 by Casimir Stanczykowski.
+CKJS 810 AM first signed on the air on March 25, 1975.
+It was Stanczykowski's second radio station, behind Montreal's multicultural station CFMB.

-In the 1980's it also boasted, for a very short time, a cutting edge alternative music program (well before such programs existed on AM radio in particular) called Nightbeat.
+In the 1980's it also boasted, for a very short time, a cutting edge alternative music program called Nightbeat.
 This program was responsible for promoting local talent and giving airplay to music that wasn't being played on mainstream radio.
+It was unusual for Modern Rock and other alternative music to be heard on commercial radio in this era.

 In 2006, the station was sold to Newcap Broadcasting.
 In May 2011, Newcap announced the sale of both CKJS and CHNK-FM to Evanov Communications, pending CRTC approval.
 The deal was approved on October 24, 2011.
 In November 2014, Evanov announced that it would acquire CFMB, which re-united both of Stanczykowski's stations under common ownership.

+Move to 92.7 FM

 In November 2017, Evanov received CRTC approval to convert CKJS to an FM station on 92.7 FM.

 On September 21, 2021, CKJS began simulcasting on its new FM frequency, and in HD Radio—the first station in Manitoba to do so.
 CJKS's AM signal continued operations until February 21, 2022, after which it was shut down—completing its transition to FM.

-Programming

-CKJS airs programming in the following languages: Bulgarian, Chinese, Filipino, German, Hindi, Hungarian, Irish, Jewish, Polish, Portuguese, Punjabi, Spanish, Ukrainian and Vietnamese.
-It also broadcasts blocks of Christian programming on weekdays and Sundays.